 Time for an egg-wash.
 I hardly count this as an ingredient.
 Simply beat an egg, pour it into a shallow bowl or pie dish, give the shaped pretzel a nice bath (both sides) and sprinkle with salt.
 I used coarse sea salt – the kind you fill your grinder with.
 You could also use pretzel salt, which is sold in specialty baking stores.
 Or cinnamon sugar!
 We made *cinnamon sugar* pretzels the first time we made them.
 And they were sweetly spiced perfection.
 Instead of egg, you can brush a bit melted butter on them instead.

 Oven time!
 Yep, these pretzels do not require a soak in boiling water before the oven like most homemade pretzels do.
 With my recipe, there is simply no need.
 Bake for 10 minutes at 425F degrees.
 Watch the pretzels rise, expand, and get all puffy in the oven!
 Turn the oven to broil for the last 5 minutes to get the tops nice and brown.
 Only do this step if you did not do the baking soda bath I mentioned a few paragraphs above.
 Be sure to watch them closely in this step – you don’t want them to burn.

-*A preliminary note: The photos above show a pretzel made with half all-purpose flour and half whole wheat flour.
+*A preliminary note: Most of the photos in this post show a pretzel made with half all-purpose flour and half whole wheat flour.
 I must share with you that using all white flour will give you fluffier pretzels.
 Always a good thing!
 The whole wheat version is soft, but it is much chewier and heartier than the all-white flour version.